MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/Add-VMNetworkAdapterExtendedAcl.md

 ```

 ### -LocalPort
 Specifies the local port for the ACL.
+A port range format can also be used (i.e. "49152-49182", for example).
 For an inbound TCP or UDP packet, the local port is the destination port.
 For an outbound packet, the local port is the source port.